gflohr/trivy-ignore-check/README.md

 ## Why

 It is good practice to keep the `trivyignore` short.
 Not only because it is generally a bad idea to ignore vulnerabilities.
-But also, because it makes it hard to keep an overview of the security status of the project, as it is impossible to see how many vulnerabilities are really ignored.
+But also, because ignoring vulnerabilities that no longer exist clutters your view of real security risks.

 ## Dependencies